guru-das-s/guru-das-s.github.io/content/pages/now.md

 > I'm currently working on improving my scripting skills in Python and Bash.
 I'm also learning Go and Rust.

-Last Updated: `Thu Jan 4 12:15:11 AM PST 2024`
+Last Updated: `2024-03-10T21:39:39-07:00`

-🏎️ I've joined Tesla as a Linux kernel engineer in the Autopilot AI team!
-Excited to work on system software for Tesla vehicles and embark upon a new journey in my career.

-🏠 I've finally moved in with my wife in San Jose, putting an end to all the long-distancing over the years.
-Excited to take my learnings from having lived in San Diego for many years and apply them to loving another city and getting to build my own memories there with my wife.
+⚒️  I'm working on solving the projects from the first part of the wonderful [NAND2Tetris course](https://www.nand2tetris.org/).
+So far I've solved the tasks in Projects 1 and 2 up until the building the ALU.

+⚒️  Even though I started working on last year's (2023) [Advent of Code (AoC)](https://adventofcode.com/2023), I couldn't find the motivation to continue working on it beyond Problem-Day 6 in Jan 2024.
+I'm hoping that one of the capstone projects in NAND2Tetris (to write an assembler) inspires me to restart AoC - I intend to use Rust to create my assembler.

+📖 I have begun reading Frank Herbert's Dune series on my wife's Kindle.
+I watched Denis Villeneuve's movie adaptation (both parts as of Mar 2024) and loved the world-building and the shadowy, powerful figures depicted in the lore.
+It's been a long time since I felt like reading anything, so I'm really excited to rekindle a hobby that shaped me greatly during my childhood years.

 ⚡ I'm experiencing an awakening of sorts and realizing I've been on autopilot for many years - both at work as well as in life.
 I am working on making some changes to align myself more with my true feelings and stop living in fear so much.

-🤖 I'm very proud of this website and am delighted to continue working on it and adding new features to it.
-Most of all, I'm excited about writing more blog posts.

-💻 I started working on this year's (2023) [Advent of Code](https://adventofcode.com/2023) and used Rust to solve the first five days of problems.
-I learnt a lot and intend to complete at least one more problem-day before the end of the month.
-I'm very proud of myself for doing this, and for setting up a Discord server along with a few friends to keep myself motivated (thanks Nandu for the wonderful suggestion!).
+🤖 Website stuff: Added a `/til` page and published my first TIL.
+Added [Facebook OpenGraph tags](https://developers.facebook.com/docs/sharing/webmasters/) to all my blog posts and pages and they look so good now!
+Currently working on a post on the Eudyptula Challenge.

+🫂 I'm being more intentional about staying in touch with friends, mostly old ones.
+It really helps that [one of them](https://web.stanford.edu/~mishel/) works right across the road from me - meeting him for lunch randomly really warms my heart.

+🦉 [The green bird](https://www.duolingo.com/) nags me into completing a lesson daily.
+Progress is slow, and the lessons could be better structured, but I have been learning Latin for (_checks app_) 64 days now.

-🏋🏾 Hoping to develop a daily routine involving daily Duolingo lessons (Latin), some physical exercise, meals at the "proper" times, and adequate sleep at the end of the day.
+🏋🏾 Still working on developing a daily routine involving some physical exercise, meals at the "proper" times, and adequate sleep at the end of the day.

 ---